Archdiocese of Anchorage–Juneau: Publications

-Before the merger, the Archdiocese of Anchorage published a monthly newspaper, Catholic Anchor, with approximately 11,000 subscribers.
+Before the 2020 merger of the Archdiocese of Anchorage and the Diocese of Juneau, the archdiocese published a monthly newspaper, Catholic Anchor, with approximately 11,000 subscribers.
 It was established in April 1999.
-The Diocese of Juneau published its newspaper, The Inside Passage, on its web site.
+The diocese published its newspaper, The Inside Passage, on its web site.
 Both publications were replaced after the merge with a new monthly publication, the North Star Catholic.

 Suffragan see

 The ecclesiastical province of Anchorage–Juneau encompasses the state of Alaska.
 The sole suffragan diocese is the Diocese of Fairbanks.
 Before the merger, the Diocese of Juneau and the Diocese of Fairbanks were suffragan dioceses of the Archdiocese of Anchorage.

 Controversies

 Sex abuse

 The archdiocese was part of a sexual abuse settlement with the Archdiocese of Boston and other defendants in 2006.
 Five men in Alaska and Massachusetts had accused Frank Murphy of sexual abuse.
 Murphy left Anchorage for Boston in 1985, where he worked as a chaplain, after local police started investigating complaints against him.
 Bishop Hurley told parishioners that Murphy was being treated for alcohol abuse.
-Murphy was finally forced out of the priesthood in 1995.
+Murphy left the priesthood in 1995.

 In October 2018, Bishop Etienne said that he would establish an independent commission to examine the personnel files of the archdiocese over the past 50 years for any new credible accusations of sexual abuse by priests against minors.
 In January 2020, the commission released the names of 14 clergy and diocesan employees with credible accusations of sexual abuse of minors.